DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 "...Only my selfishness."

-Kay said unconsciously with a bitter smile.
+Kai said unconsciously with a bitter smile.

 "I don't exist in this world, and the fate of this world is not really something for me to be concerned with.
 There is no reason for me to act."